21 Best Burns Night Events in Yorkshire 2026

 Robert Burns Charity Dinner & Ceilidh Evening

-Address: The Crown Hotel, Crown Place, Harrogate HG1 2RZ
+Address: The Crown Hotel, Crown Chambers Princes Street, Harrogate HG1 1NJ

 Burns Night Events in West Yorkshire